kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 {% include equation.html eq = "Final LP = 20 + (Constitution × (10 + LP Mult.
 Purchased)) + Innate LP Bonus" %}

 ## Initiative
 The Base [@skill Initiative @] Value of a normal-sized character is always 10.
 To calculate the Final [@skill Initiative @] Value, add your [@stat Dexterity @] and [@stat Agility @] Modifiers.
-Finally, add your innate bonus or other bonuses from Features or powers.
+Finally, add your innate bonus or other bonuses from features or powers.
 This number will be modified each round depending on what you intend to do.

 ## Presence and Resistance
 Presence is the sum of all of your existential aspects -- both physical and spiritual.
 You have an almost unlimited potential to develop your abilities; the more developed, the greater the Presence.
 Your Presence starts at 3 and increases by +1 every odd level.